Matt’s BBQ: Best barbecue in Portland, Oregon

 Matt’s BBQ menu

-The menu at Matt’s BBQ was simple and straightforward.
+The menu at Matt’s BBQ was simple.
 You had meats, sandwiches, sides, and drinks.
 But, for a food cart, I couldn’t believe all the options.
 There was something for everyone.
-And, I wanted to order everything.
+And I wanted to order everything.

-For meats, you had everything you would want.
-This included sausages, brisket, pulled pork, burnt ends, ribs, and turkey.
-One of the more unique items was the Armadillo egg made with a jalapeno wrapped in sausage and then smoked.
-The only thing missing was chicken which isn’t common at Texas BBQ restaurants.
+You had everything you would want for meat: sausages, brisket, pulled pork, burnt ends, ribs, and turkey.
+One of the more unique items was the Armadillo egg, made with a jalapeno wrapped in sausage and then smoked.
+The only thing missing was chicken, which isn’t common at Texas BBQ restaurants.

-There were three sandwich options served with pickles and slaw.
-Options included Chopped Brisket, NC Style Pulled Pork, and Sausage Sandwich.
+Three sandwich options, served with pickles and slaw, were available: Chopped Brisket, NC-style pulled Pork, and Sausage Sandwich.

-As for sides, you had a good selection of options served in 1/2 pint containers.
-This included potato salad, coleslaw, pinto beans, and mac & cheese.
+As for sides, you had a good selection of options served in 1/2-pint containers, including potato salad, coleslaw, pinto beans, and mac & cheese.

 Finally, for drinks, you had a selection of Mexi Coke (Coca-Cola produced in and imported from Mexico) or Diet Coke.
 While you won’t find craft beer, wine, or cocktails on the menu, you can order one from the nearby bar in the marketplace.